homelab89/LexiSharp-Keyboard/README_EN.md

 ```
 ✅ Set your frequently used third-party IME as default (Sogou, Baidu, etc.)
-✅ Enable LexiSharp Keyboard's floating ball voice recognition
+✅ Enable BiBi Keyboard's floating ball voice recognition
 ✅ Multiple streaming engines supported: Volc, Soniox, DashScope, ElevenLabs (cloud) and Paraformer, Zipformer (local)
 ✅ Use third-party IME for daily typing, click floating ball when voice input is needed
 ✅ Enjoy the best of both worlds: familiar typing experience + high-quality voice recognition
-✅ Switch to LexiSharp Keyboard when needed for more smart ASR features
+✅ Switch to BiBi Keyboard when needed for more smart ASR features
 ```

-If you use Fcitx5, you can call up LexiSharp Keyboard through the voice recognition button and return to Fcitx5 through the LexiSharp Keyboard switch button.
+If you use Fcitx5, you can call up BiBi Keyboard through the voice recognition button and return to Fcitx5 through the BiBi Keyboard switch button.
-(Requires enabling Fcitx5 linkage in LexiSharp Keyboard settings and ensuring Google voice input service is disabled)
+(Requires enabling Fcitx5 linkage in BiBi Keyboard settings and ensuring Google voice input service is disabled)

 </details>